FETA-Project/web/web/source/classification/modules.md

 ### Module Output

 The classifier output consists of the original flow information enriched with a **predicted TLS service label**.
 The classifier can identify a total of **174 services**, with a selection of 50 shown in following listing.
-The full list of services and corresponding domain names is available in [<a href="/clasification#ref10">10</a>].
+The full list of services and corresponding domain names is available in [<a href="{{ site.baseurl }}/clasification#ref10">10</a>].

 ```
 google-ads, microsoft-defender, facebook-media, office365, rubiconproject,